simonschoelly/SimpleValueGraphs.jl/docs/src/matrices.md

  "xyz"    nothing  nothing
 ```

-One can also use the `LightGraphs.weights` function to obtain this matrix.
+One can also use the `Graphs.weights` function to obtain this matrix.
 If the graph
-does not have any edge values, this returns a `LightGraphs.DefaultDistance` instead.
+does not have any edge values, this returns a `Graphs.DefaultDistance` instead.

 ```julia
  julia> weights(g1, :a)